 A member of the Company's management is the controlling person of Aegea Biotechnologies, Inc., or Aegea.
 On September 2, 2012, the Company entered into an Assignment and Exclusive Cross-License Agreement, or the Cross-License Agreement, with Aegea.
-There were no payments received by the Company related to this agreement during the three months ended March 31, 2018 and 2019. (see Note 13).
+The Company received a payment of approximately \$26,000 in April 2019 from Aegea as reimbursements for shared patent costs under the Cross-License Agreement.